Argon compounds: Polyatomic cations

 Metal ions can also form with more than one argon atom, in a kind of argon metal cluster.
 Different sized metal ions at the centre of a cluster can fit different geometries of argons atoms around the ion.
 Argides with multiple argon atoms have been detected in mass spectrometry.
 These can have variable numbers of argon attached, but there are magic numbers, where the complex more commonly has a particular number, either four or six argon atoms.
 These can be studied by time of flight mass spectrometer analysis and by the photodissociation spectrum.
 Other study methods include Coulomb explosion analysis.
 Argon-tagging is a technique whereby argon atoms are weakly bound to a molecule under study.
 It results in a much lower temperature of the tagged molecules, with sharper infra-red absorption lines.
 The argon-tagged molecules can be disrupted by photons of a particular wavelength.

 Lithium ions add argon atoms to form clusters with more than a hundred argon atoms.
-The clusters Li^{+}Ar_{4}, and Li^{+}Ar_{4} are particularly stable and common.
+The clusters Li+Ar4, and Li+Ar4 are particularly stable and common.
 Calculations show that the small clusters are all quite symmetrical.
-Li^{+}Ar_{2} is linear, Li^{+}Ar_{3} is flat and triangular shaped with D_{3h} symmetry, Li^{+}Ar_{4} is tetrahedral, Li^{+}Ar_{5} could be a square pyramid or trigonal bipyramid shape.
-Li^{+}Ar_{6} is an octahedron shape with Li at the centre.
-Li^{+}Ar_{7} or slightly larger clusters have a core octahedron of argon atoms with one or more triangular faces capped by other argon atoms.
+Li+Ar2 is linear, Li+Ar3 is flat and triangular shaped with D_{3h} symmetry, Li+Ar4 is tetrahedral, Li+Ar5 could be a square pyramid or trigonal bipyramid shape.
+Li+Ar6 is an octahedron shape with Li at the centre.
+Li+Ar7 or slightly larger clusters have a core octahedron of argon atoms with one or more triangular faces capped by other argon atoms.
 The bonding is much weaker, which explains their greater scarcity.

 Sodium forms clusters with argon atoms with peaks at numbers of 8, 10, 16, 20, 23, 25 and 29, and also at the icosahedral numbers of 47, 50, 57, 60, 63, 77, 80, 116 and 147 argon atoms.
 This includes the square antiprism (8) and the capped square antiprism (10 atoms).